drj11/sixtyforth/sixtyforth.md

   architectural use
 - RDI RSI used only by SYSCALL
 - R8 R9 used by D+, MATCHASM, CMOVE, FILL
-- R13 R14 used by MATCHASM
+- R13 used by MATCHASM

+R11 R14 R15 appear to be unused.

 SYSCALL uses: RDI RSI RDX R10 R8 R9  RAX (syscall number), returns in RAX RCX